match_on is generic. There are several supplied methods, all providing

 correlations with other included variables.)

-Euclidean distance is also available, via method="euclidean"
+Euclidean distance is also available, via method="euclidean", and

-ranked, Mahalanobis distance, via method="rank_mahalanobis"
+ranked, Mahalanobis distance, via method="rank_mahalanobis".

-as noted above must either be numeric
+The treatment indicator Z as noted above must either be numeric

 (1 representing treated units and 0 control units) or logical

-for controls).
+(TRUE for treated, FALSE for controls).
 (Earlier versions of

 the software accepted factor variables and other types of numeric variable; you